elleuchkh/ada_jekyll_page/index.md

 It also allow us to extract a lot of mathematical relations such as histograms (degree of nodes, edges in, edges out ...).

 This graph represents the weighted projection of the bipartite graph, here we take into account the number of commun associations between countries as weights.
-It is clear that again some countries dominates the graph such as Switzerland, Hong Kong, Singapore ..
+It is clear that again some countries dominate the graph such as Switzerland, Hong Kong, Singapore ..

 ---

 ### <span style="color:red"> Financial Secrecy Index (FSI) and involved jurisdictions </span>

 Our analysis has not stopped in just analyzing the involved countries and the connection between them.
-We instead wanted to find any correlation between the implication of each country in the panama papers with official indexes published by world wide organizations.
+We also wanted to find any correlation between the implication of each country in Panama papers with official indexes published by world wide organizations.
 We studied the correlation between Financial Secrecy Index (FSI) and countries involved in Panama papers.

 <iframe src="fsi.html" width="100%" height="400px"></iframe>